The story began in 1989 when William J.Tobin birthed the idea of the affiliate program for his business, PC Flowers, Inc.

 Hello Impromptu Vacations

 As you build up your affiliate income, it’s easy to do so while still maintaining your day job.
 Once you have enough income coming from the promotion process, however, you can quit the 9 to 5 and head to the beach.
-After all, who wants a day job when they are already earning a bucket-load of money elsewhere.
+After all, who wants a day job when they are already earning a bucket-load of f-you money elsewhere.

 With internet access, you can earn your passive income any time and from anywhere in the world.